6 triangles matchstick puzzle

 The solution to the first matchstick puzzle involves clarity in analytical reasoning on geometric shapes.

-Do give an honest try to solve before going through the solution.
+Do try to solve before going through the solution.

 Solution to 6 triangles matchstick puzzle: Move 2 matches to make 5 triangles